Revisiting Q-ball Interactions with Matters: Scattering of Quarks

 Now, we consider wave functions for fermions inside and outside the Q-ball.
 As far as the Dirac mass terms for quarks are negligible, quark $\psi$ and gluino $\lambda$ outside the Q-ball obey the following equations.

-where $\lambda^\dag = i \sigma^{2} \cdot \lambda^{*}$. $M$ denotes the Majorana mass for gluinos.
-Meanwhile, quark and gluino have the mass term proportional to the field value of the squark field $\varphi$ inside Q-ball.
+where $\lambda^\dag = i \sigma^{2} \cdot \lambda^{*}$.
+Meanwhile, quark and gluino have the mass term proportional to the field value of the squark field $\varphi_{0}$ inside Q-ball.
 Thus, wave functions for quark and gluino inside Q-ball obey the following equations.

-Let us consider the squark field oscillating in time, $\varphi = \varphi_{0} e^{-i \omega t}$.
+Let us consider the squark field oscillating in time, $\phi = \varphi_{0} e^{-i \omega t}/ \sqrt{2} $.
 A time-dependent phase factor appears in the mass term, but the phase factor will be removed by the field redefinition $\psi = e^{-i \omega t} \psi_0$.
 The equations will be reduced as follows.

 There is an extra term proportional to $\omega$ in the equation for $\psi_0$.
-The chemical potential $\omega$ is typically much smaller than the field value $\varphi$ and the gluino mass $M$.
+The chemical potential $\omega$ is typically much smaller than the field value $\varphi_{0}$ and the gluino mass $M_\lambda$.
 In the following, we obtain the wave functions by solving the equation with ignoring the $\omega$ term, and the oscillating phase factor appears only in the matching conditions for the wave function of the matter fermions.

 Finally, we comment on the four-component notations for fermions in the Weyl representation.
 The four-component Majorana fermions for quark are written as